Louis and Nancy Dupree in 1960's Kabul

 Introduction: This is the fourth in a series of exclusive interviews conducted in the spring of 2013 with Nancy Hatch Dupree, the American adventurer, author, historian and founder of the Afghanistan Centre at Kabul University (ACKU).

 Nancy Dupree has been a real-life legend in Afghanistan for 50 years.
-She has dedicated herself since 1962 to documenting and preserving Afghanistan’s cultural heritage Her life’s work, and that of her late husband Louis Dupree, has culminated in today’s ACKU and a state-of-the art new ACKU facility that officially opened last week after several challenging years of planning and construction.
+She has dedicated herself since 1962 to documenting and preserving Afghanistan’s cultural heritage.
+Her life’s work, and that of her late husband Louis Dupree, has culminated in today’s ACKU and a state-of-the art new ACKU facility that officially opened last week after several challenging years of planning and construction.

 The story of ACKU began in the early 1960’s with Nancy Dupree and her husband, the ex-paratrooper, archaeologist, historian and professor Louis Dupree.
 Working and traveling together over the course of several decades, they became famous throughout Afghanistan and internationally for their archaeological work, their prolific writing, and their efforts to understand, document and explain Afghanistan’s history and culture.